Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: MATERIALS AND METHODS

-In this section, we present our QIML framework designed to model and predict the long-term behaviour of chaotic dynamical systems.
-The framework combines classical machine learning with a quantum generative model.
+\R{In this section, we present the QIML architecture that leverages a quantum-classical hybrid approach for machine learning-based modelling of high-dimensional dynamical systems.
+Our QIML scheme is a specialized form of hybrid quantum–classical machine learning, which is illustrated in Fig.~\ref{fig:qimls} and Fig.~\ref{fig:qiml_trainingloop}.
+Rather than combining quantum and classical modules through layered architectures or repeated variational optimisation, QIML employs a quantum generative model as a statistical prior, exploiting the structure of Hilbert space to constrain and regularise a classical predictor.} The workflow commences with the data generation stage (Fig.~\ref{fig:qimls}a), where we employ a numerical solver on a classical computer to simulate complex high-dimensional flows, producing the necessary training, validation, and testing datasets.
+Subsequently, in the quantum machine learning phase (Fig.~\ref{fig:qimls}b), a quantum generator is implemented on a quantum computer to learn the underlying physical invariant distribution, referred to as the Q-Prior.
+Finally, this Q-Prior is used to inform and regularize the classical machine learning model during training (Fig.~\ref{fig:qimls}c), guiding it toward long-term statistical consistency with the target dynamical system.
 We begin by introducing the machine learning component, which is based on a Koopman operator formulation.
 The Koopman operator offers a linear representation of nonlinear dynamical systems by acting on observables instead of directly on the state variables.
 In this framework, the evolution of the system is captured not in the original state space, but in a lifted function space where the dynamics become linear.
 Consider a discrete-time dynamical system:

 where $x_t \in \mathbb{R}^n$ with $n$ denotes the dimension of the state space at time $t$, and $f$ is a generally nonlinear transition function.
 To enable auto-regressive prediction and long-term rollouts, we aim to find a mapping from the high-dimensional space to a latent space where a linear operator governs the time evolution.
-The measure-preserving property at the latent space is particularly important for capturing the statistical properties and invariant measure $\mu$ of chaotic systems.
+The measure-preserving property in the latent space is particularly important for capturing the statistical properties and invariant measure $\mu$ of high-dimensional dynamical systems.
 The Koopman operator $K$ acts on observables $g: \mathbb{R}^n \to \mathbb{C}$ such that: